fbrowther/Global-Warming-UK-Greenhouse-Gas-Emissions/README.md

 ![ghgskeleton](Images/maxresdefault.jpeg)

-## 1. Which major sectors are responsible for most of our emissions in the UK?
+## 1. Which sector(s) are responsible for most of our emissions in the UK?

-Compare sector vs sector

 ### Sector v Sector
 - a.
 Need to find the total emissions per Sector